HannaPaiva/Projetos-Tree-Tree2-bot-Overfit/README.md

 # Python Discord Bot

-This repository contains the code to a bot with a lot of different funtionalities.
+This repository contains the code to a bot--

 ## Author